-At Dalbeattie you can join the Solway Coast Heritage Trail to visit the abundance of castles, abbeys, gardens and harbours further west.
+At Dalbeattie you can join the Solway Coast Heritage Trail to visit the castles, abbeys, gardens and harbours further west.
 Next you’ll come to Castle Douglas, Dumfries & Galloway’s Food Town, which has around 50 local businesses involved in either producing or selling food and drink, and is the ideal place to stop for a delicious meal.

 Travel during the summer months and the warming influence of the Gulf Stream will ensure that the gardens and nurseries found along the route will be especially lush.
 One of the most impressive of these is Threave Gardens near Castle Douglas which is renowned for its dazzling springtime displays of daffodils.
 Stop by Bridge End and Deanston nurseries, and you can pick up seeds of plants and flowers native to the region to grow in your garden at home.